hungovercoders-blog/datagriff/docs/_posts/2024-08-15-protecting-code-quality-with-trunk.io/2024-08-15-protecting-code-quality-with-trunk.io.md

 ![Trunk Check All 2]({{ site.baseurl }}/assets/2024-08-15-protecting-code-quality-with-trunk.io/trunk_check_all2.PNG)

 Now that looks more like my sandbox!
-Using the all parameter you'll then be faced with all the current issues with your code (in my case the same ones I saw earlier!).
+Using the **--all** parameter you'll then be faced with all the current issues with your code (in my case the same ones I saw earlier!).

 Trunk has now become the authority on linters for me and automated the entire code quality check process for me.
 This is one last decision for me to make as a developer and you can literally feel the cognitive weight start to fall off your shoulders.
 Now to fix that pesky code!